oazapfts/oazapfts/README.md

 Use the `useEnumType` option to generate typescript enums instead of union of values.

-if you are using `type: 'integer'` enum, you will set `x-enumNames` to set names for each enum value to generate valid TypeScript Enum.
+if you are using `type: 'integer'` enum, you will need to add `x-enumNames` property to set names for each enum value to generate valid TypeScript Enum.

 ## Consuming the generated API